AdobeDocs/workfront.de-DE/help/quicksilver/workfront-basics/updating-work-items-and-viewing-updates/update-work.md

 > * Summary panel in timesheets
 > * Summary panel in the Workload Balancer
 >
-><span class="preview">The new commenting experience is available in the Summary panel in lists, timesheets, and the Workload Balancer in the Preview environment and in the Production environment for customers who have opted for the fast release process. </span>
+>The new commenting experience is available in the Summary panel in lists, timesheets, and the Workload Balancer in the Preview environment and in the Production environment for customers who have opted for the fast release process.
 -->

 Sie können einem Adobe Workfront-Objekt eine Aktualisierung hinzufügen, indem Sie ihm einen Kommentar hinzufügen, um andere über den Status oder den Fortschritt des Objekts zu informieren oder um weitere Informationen oder zusätzliche Ressourcen anzufordern.